ILIAS-eLearning/ILIAS/Services/Certificate/PRIVACY.md

 ## General Information

-- The `Certificate Service` can be enabled in the global administration.
-If enabled, certificate templates can be configured and activated for different object types (see list below).
+- An account with `Edit Settings` permissions for `Administration > Achievements > Certificates > Settings` can enable the `Certificate Service` globally.
+If enabled, certificate templates can be configured and activated for different object types (see list below) depending on the `Edit Settings` permission for the particular object in the repository.

 ## Data being stored